 Caitlyn Lehmann takes us on an ever-so-slightly spooky tour around the final resting places of the world’s most famous dancers.

-As a canny Renaissance statesman observed, “Fame and tranquility can never be bedfellows.”
+As a canny Renaissance statesman observed, “Fame and tranquillity can never be bedfellows.”
 When you’re seriously famous, you can expect some serious traffic to intrude on your eternal repose.
 For countless visitors to Paris, no tour of the city’s sights is complete without a wander through the Montmartre Cemetery, where a veritable who’s who of artists and intellectuals (and the odd public executioner) awaits the tourists’ salutations.
 There you’ll find the hapless Emma Livry, the young Romantic ballerina who died of burns after her costume caught the opera’s gaslights; and legendary father-and-son duo Gaetan and Auguste Vestris, who brought ballet-mania to 18th-century London.

 Vaslav Nijinsky, his grave adorned by a doleful bronze Petrushka, is a Johnny-come-lately by comparison.
 The ill-fated artist of the Ballets Russes died, in fact, not in Paris but in London in the spring of 1950.
 And there he might have remained had not the French been ‘orrified by this mortal lapse in good taste.
 So three years after settling in at St Marylebone Cemetery, up Nijinsky came for his final journey to Montmartre.
 Paris, so the French insisted, had always been his spiritual home.